insight-platform/Savant/samples/source_adapter_with_json_metadata/README.md

 ```

 Note: The source adapter runs on the images directory, so when it sends all the images it will terminate.
-The module and sink adapter run the whole time, so they should be stopped manual.
+The module and sink adapter run the whole time, so they should be stopped manually.

 Results will be saved in the `../../data/results` folder.